Inheritance Matters: Estate in Germany

 1. The applicant has to provide all information necessary in advance, to enable the German Missions to draft a formal application.
 Therefore, please use the prepared questionnaire.
 We recommend that you enclose copies of all documents proving the right to inherit (e. g. last will, letters testamentary, death certificates, birth certificates, marriage certificates etc.)

 2. The German Mission will prepare the application document and contact the applicant as soon as the application is drafted to set up an appointment for the applicant to appear at the German Mission and to sign the document in due form.
 As German is the official language in Germany, the text of the application will be put forward only in German.
 If the applicant does not understand German, the consular agent will explain the contents of the paper to the applicant and translate it orally.
 If he/she wants to have an English translation of the application, the applicant will be responsible for all costs incurred by a translation.
 We recommend that the applicant shows all the original documents of which copies were provided with the questionnaire during this appointment.
 The German Mission will notarize the copies, so the Nachlassgericht in Germany receives a complete application with the pertinent documents enclosed.

 3. The applicant will receive the original and a first certified copy of the application.
-The original should be kept in the applicant's possession, the first certified copy should be sent to the competent Nachlassgericht or the applicant's representative in Germany who will then forward it to the Nachlassgericht.
+One of them has to be sent to the competent Nachlassgericht or the applicant's representative in Germany who will then forward it to the Nachlassgericht.